comob-project/snn-sound-localization/CODE_OF_CONDUCT.md

 All project organizers are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement guidelines

-Project organizers will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Project organizers will follow these guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behaviour deemed unprofessional or unwelcome in the community.
+**Behaviour**: Use of inappropriate language or other behaviour deemed unprofessional or unwelcome in the community.

 **Consequence**: A private, written warning from project organizers, providing clarity around the nature of the violation and an explanation of why the behaviour was inappropriate.
 A public apology may be requested.

 ### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.
+**Behaviour**: A violation through a single incident or series of actions.

 **Consequence**: A warning with consequences for continued behaviour.
 No